glouppe/info8002-large-scale-data-systems/lecture6.md

     - include a special coin-creation transaction in the block
     - choose the recipient address of this transaction.
 - The value is fixed: currently 12.5 coins, but halves every 210000 blocks (~ every 4 years).
-- The block creator gets to collect the reward only if the blocks end up on long-term consensus branch.
+- The block creator gets to collect the reward only if the blocks end up on the long-term consensus branch.

 ---